Modupe Ozolua: Early life and education

-Ozolua has a son, Prince Oluwaseun Ozolua-Osunbade.
-She moves between Nigeria and Atlanta.

 Career

-Ozolua returned to Nigeria in 2001 and started Body Enhancements Ltd, a cosmetic surgery company.
-Despite the challenges of having a controversial service in a conservative African country, Body Enhancement Ltd became a pioneer in the beauty and health sectors in Nigeria.
-Ozolua used the platform that her business provided to educate the public about the safety of plastic surgery, breaking prevalent myths of the time.
+Ozolua returned to Nigeria in 2001 and started Body Enhancement Ltd, a cosmetic surgery company and aesthetic laser treatments in Nigeria.

 In 2003, she founded Empower 54, formerly known as Body Enhancement Foundation, or Body Enhancement Annual Reconstructive Surgery (BEARS), an international humanitarian organization dedicated to providing humanitarian assistance such as medical missions, hunger eradication, education, female empowerment, and refugee programs to underprivileged Africans.
-Archbishop Desmond Tutu was a patron of Empower 54.
+Archbishop Desmond Tutu was a patron of Empower 54 since the creation of the organization in 2003.

 All humanitarian aid rendered through Empower 54 is free to the beneficiaries.
-Under Ozolua's leadership, Empower 54's "Rise Above Terror" initiative has been active in rehabilitating women and children survivors of the Boko Haram terrorist group in Nigeria, through self-employment and education for the children at the IDP camps.
-Ozolua personally leads the Empower 54 team into communities attacked by Boko Haram in remote parts of North-East Nigeria to help survivors of terrorist attacks.
+Empower 54's "Rise Above Terror" initiative has been active in rehabilitating women and children survivors of the Boko Haram terrorist group in Nigeria, through self-employment and education for the children at the IDP camps.
+Ozolua leads Empower 54 to enter communities attacked by Boko Haram in remote parts of North-East Nigeria and help survivors of insurgency attacks.

 During one of the foundation's missions, she discovered the extremely malnourished children rescued from Boko Haram's captivity and facilitated the collaboration between Empower 54 and the Borno State Government in evacuating them to Maiduguri for urgent CMAM treatment.
 1,500 children were evacuated from Bama, along with their families.